 Armyworms should be controlled when they occur in large numbers or plant damage is becoming excessive.
-Preventive treatments normally are not justified because attacks are sporadic and egg mortality is usually high.
-During favorable seasons, a number of parasitic enemies keep fall armyworm larvae down to moderate numbers.
 Early detection works best and is achieved by frequent, thorough inspection of plants.
 Outbreaks seem to occur shortly after a rain or supplemental irrigation.
 Armyworms feed any time of the day or night, but are most active early in the morning or late in the evening.
 Susceptible fields or lawns should be scouted by counting the number of armyworms in a square foot area in 8 different sites.
 Divide the total worm count by 8 to find the average number of armyworms per square foot.
 Be sure to take samples in the interior of the field because this pest is often heaviest near the field margins.
 Sometimes, only the field margins require treatment.